 By Kapil Asher, Senior Sales Engineer

-I was recently introduced to Pokemon Go by a few friends who are absolutely addicted to the game.
+I was recently introduced to Pokémon Go by a few friends who are absolutely addicted to the game.
 I have started playing the game for a couple of weeks now and although I am not as hooked as some of my acquaintances, I am absolutely fascinated by the concept of mobilizing gamers on a global scale.
-The makers of Pokemon Go have ingeniously taken the beloved card game to the next level by using mobile technology and the Internet of Things.
+The makers of Pokémon Go have ingeniously taken the beloved card and video game characters to the next level by using mobile technology and the Internet of Things.
 What makes this game so addictive?
-Collecting a large quantity of rare Pokemons to level up and win over other players is the obvious answer but the true reason might be a layer deeper.
+Collecting a large quantity of rare Pokémon to level up and win over other players is the obvious answer, but the true reason might be a layer deeper.
 The quest comes along with the opportunity to explore and learn about the world we live in.
-It has enabled players to stumble upon a quant little neighborhood with family owned cafés or discover a monument with a special historical significance.
+It has enabled players to stumble upon a quaint little neighborhood with family owned cafés or discover a monument with special historical significance.
 It incentivizes players to keep going to the next block and the next neighborhood with the hope of seeing something new.

-When I laid my hands on Pokemon Go for the first time, I could not help but draw the parallels between the game and Accruent's IOT platform that integrates with wireless tracking sensors providing information on the real time location of unused medical devices.
+When I laid my hands on Pokémon Go for the first time, I could not help but draw parallels between the game and Accruent's IoT platform that integrates with wireless tracking sensors providing information on the real time location of unused medical devices.
 On a mobile application, the equipment handlers get real time notifications on the location of pickup, and quantity and type of devices.
 The user interacts with the application directly to feed the progress of the pickup to the backend system that records these data points for reporting on the overall productivity of an employee or a shift.
-Since time is utilized efficiently and productivity can now be truly measured; employees are motivated to perform better and compete with each other or with another shift to provide shortest pickup and delivery times.
+Since time is utilized efficiently and productivity can now be truly measured, employees are motivated to perform better and compete with each other or with another shift to provide the shortest pickup and delivery times.
 Sound familiar?
-Pokemon Go players do the exact same thing to level up against other players.
+Pokémon Go players do the exact same thing to level up against other players.

 Although, as I concluded in the first paragraph, the ultimate reward is a layer deeper.
-This ecosystem generates an efficient churn of soiled to clean equipment that helps in enhanced level of patient care as they are not waiting for an unwarranted amount of time to get the treatment they need.
-They are being helped by a clinical staff that has one less thing to worry about and channel their focus completely on care giving.
+This ecosystem generates an efficient churn of soiled to clean equipment that helps bring an enhanced level of patient care, as they are not waiting for an unwarranted amount of time to get the treatment they need.
+They are being helped by a clinical staff that has one less thing to worry about and can channel their focus completely on care giving.